bradfordlemley/cra-share/README.md

 1. Add srcPaths to your package.json
 1. Put your shared modules in one of the srcPaths
 1. Import your shared modules from your app
+1. To revert to your app to use previous react-scripts version, run ```npm install``` in your app, that will wipe out the link to the react-scripts with srcPaths.

 #### Todo
 1. Update ModuleScopePlugin to handle srcPaths in same way it handles appSrc (fail if relative import outside srcPath)